 At four months, your puppy is post-weaning and should start taking puppy food.
 Usually, puppy food contains essential nutrients and minerals that puppies require for their growth, and it is different from adult dog food.

-You should feed a 4-month old German shepherd different types of food like wet, dry, soft, and hard food.
+You should feed a 4-month-old German shepherd different types of food like wet, dry, soft, and hard food.
 For example:

-At four months old, your GSD puppy has a full set of teeth, and may have built a chewing obsession.
+At four months old, your GSD puppy has a full set of teeth and may have built a chewing obsession.
 He may be chewing anything and everything.
 When serving him chew bones, trim any fats or meat to avoid choking hazards.
 The chew bones help clean their teeth as they chew on the bone!

-Avoid feeding 4 month old German Shepherds chocolate since it contains methylxanthines, which can be toxic to dogs if consumed in large amounts
+Avoid feeding 4-month-old German Shepherds chocolate since it contains methylxanthines, which can be toxic to dogs if consumed in large amounts

-How to groom a 4-month old German shepherd
+How to groom a 4-month-old German shepherd

 Grooming at 4 months is an important part of parenting.
 A German shepherd should be groomed on average every two to four weeks, more if they get muddy or swim often.

 In the next few months, your German shepherd puppy will be all grown, and the level of grooming required will change.
-It’s important to get used to grooming now so when he or she starts shedding, you will manage to keep him looking well-groomed.
+It’s important to get used to grooming now so that when he or she starts shedding, you will manage to keep him looking well-groomed.

 How Long does 4-Month-Old German Shepherd Puppy Sleep?

 You may have heard that young puppies need more sleep than adults – this couldn’t be farther from the truth!
-If anything they are awake for much longer
+If anything, they are awake for much longer

 A healthy 4-month-old German shepherd will sleep about 13 hours a day.
 This is less than many other breeds because they are usually awake and play for an hour or two before going to bed again.
 As he sleeps, you can cuddle, groom, or do light exercises to help them sleep comfortably.

-How tall do 4-month-old German shepherd get?
+How tall do 4-month-old German shepherds get?

-A 4 month old German shepherd can measure anywhere from 11 to 14” for a male puppy, and 10 to 12” for a female puppy.
+A 4-month-old German shepherd can measure anywhere from 11 to 14” for a male puppy, and 10 to 12” for a female puppy.
 They may be taller or shorter depending on their genes!

 They are generally very energetic and playful with their family.
 They can be a little shy at first, but as they get used to you they will become more loving.

-Does a 4-month old German Shepherd Dog Require Exercises?
+Does a 4-month-old German Shepherd Dog Require Exercises?

 Yes!
-A 4-month old German shepherd will need exercise every day.
+A 4-month-old German shepherd will need exercise every day.
 A good idea is to start your pup out with short walks and playtime, gradually adding more intense activity as he gets older.

-Also, every 4-month old German Shepherd puppy needs a safe, enclosed space in which to play.
+Also, every 4-month-old German Shepherd puppy needs a safe, enclosed space in which to play.
 If your backyard is well-enclosed, you can play with your puppy or let him run and explore without hurting himself or getting himself into mischief.

-Supplies to Buy for a 4-Month Old German Shepherd
+Supplies to Buy for a 4-Month-Old German Shepherd

 Don’t forget about puppy training!
-Your 4-month old German Shepherd needs exposure to basic commands such as sit, stay, come, and heel so that he can behave nicely while you’re out walking together or when you have visitors around.
+Your 4-month-old German Shepherd needs exposure to basic commands such as sit, stay, come, and heel so that he can behave nicely while you’re out walking together or when you have visitors around.